-John Garruto, DEd, NCSP, is a school psychologist for the Oswego City School District, a role he has had since 1999.
+John Garruto, D.Ed., NCSP, is a school psychologist for the Oswego City School District, a role he has had since 1999.
 He is also an adjunct professor at SUNY Oswego.
 His primary interests are for the assessment of learning disabilities, neuropsychology, and professional school psychology.
-He served for five years as Research Chair for NYASP and for two years as Speaker Chair for the 2011 and 2015 NYASP conferences.
-He also currently serves as an at-large member for the NASP Ethics and Professional Practices Committee.
-Dr. Garruto has presented at the local, regional, state, national, and international levels.
-He has also authored and co-authored book chapters on emotional neuropsychology, report writing, and most recently is a co-author of the book "Essentials of Woodcock-Johnson IV Tests of Cognitive Abilities."
+He has served the New York Association of School Psychologists (NYASP) for five years as Research Chair, two years as Speaker Chair for the 2011 and 2015 NYASP conferences, and is currently Immediate Past-President of NYASP.
+Dr. Garruto has also served as both an at-large and Northeast Regional Representative for the NASP Ethics and Professional Practices Board.
+He has also authored and co-authored book chapters on emotional neuropsychology, report writing, and is also co-author of the book "Essentials of Woodcock-Johnson IV Tests of Cognitive Abilities."

 Susan Jacob, who earned her Ph.D. in Educational Psychology from Michigan State University in 1981, is Professor Emeritus of Psychology, Central Michigan University.
 Her primary area of scholarship is ethical and legal issues in school psychology.
 Dr. Jacob currently resides in Ann Arbor, Michigan.